vikejs/vike/README.md

 Information about the authenticated user can be added to the `contextProps` at the server integration point [`createPageRender()`](#import--createpagerender--from-vite-plugin-ssr).
-The `contextProps` are available to all hooks and route functions.
+The `contextProps` are available to all hooks and Route Functions.

 ```js
 const renderPage = createPageRender(/*...*/)